swfiua/gotu/docs/apersonalview.rst

 Rourke says rotation does matter, but it is not normally noticeable unless the mass is very large, or you are close to the mass.

-To drive a full sized galaxy you need hundreds of millions of solar masses, which raises important questions about Sgr A*.
+To drive a full sized galaxy you need hundreds of billions of solar masses, which raises important questions about Sgr A*.

 I am not aware of the theories relating to how fast these humoungous